algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 ## Set up SportShield

 To fully use the SportShield device, you'd need to set up few things with your smartphone. <br>
-You can either set up by Bluetooth or with the SportShield app. <br><br>
+You can either set up by Bluetooth, with a NFC card or with the SportShield app. <br><br>
 By Bluetooth:

 - Enable your Bluetooth connection on your phone.
 - You should find a device named "SportShield".<br>
 <img src="./Img/findBluetooth.jpg" width="200"/>